Saving lives through education, advances in treatment and finding a cure for Barth syndrome

 Diagnosing Barth syndrome

-Waiting to hear whether your son has this condition is often a really worrying time.
+Waiting to hear whether your child has this condition is often a really worrying time.
 You can’t really do anything until you know what you’re dealing with.
 However, this can be a good time to familiarise yourself with some of the basic information about the condition and how it is diagnosed here in the UK.

 Biochemical and Genetic Testing

 There are two main ways of testing to see if someone has Barth syndrome.
-Your son can have a genetic test from a blood sample (which can take a long time) or, thanks to the latest research, he can have a new biochemical "cardiolipin test" which can be performed very reliably on as little as 3ml of blood.
+Your child can have a genetic test from a blood sample (which can take a long time) or, thanks to the latest research, they can have a new biochemical "cardiolipin test" which can be performed very reliably on as little as 3ml of blood.
 This newer cardiolipin test result usually takes only 1-2 weeks.

 If the cardiolipin test is positive for Barth syndrome, then traditional genetic testing will be done afterwards, just to be doubly sure.
-However, once you get back a definitive cardiolipin test, you can usually go ahead and assume that your son does have Barth syndrome.
+However, once you get back a definitive cardiolipin test, you can usually go ahead and assume that your child does have Barth syndrome.

 There is no charge for this testing for UK patients as it is funded by NHS Specialised Services.
 Please note that there is also no longer a need for an invasive muscle biopsy to diagnose the condition.